This is the most complete guide to Uber car accident claims and settlements online.

 The front of the van collided with the left driver side of the Uber driver’s car.
 You can see the damage to the car that Ray was driving (below):

-CNA (American Casualty Company of Reading, Pennsylvania) insured the at fault van.
-CNA paid the $260K settlement.
+CNA (American Casualty Company of Reading, Pennsylvania) insured the van.
+I claimed that van’s driver was at fault for causing the accident.

 Here is CNA’s settlement check: